Battered Monti may still be key player in Italy vote

 "Berlusconi has attacked and destroyed Monti's image in the eyes of the Italians," said prominent pollster Nicola Piepoli.

-It is very possible that a fragmented result will mean Bersani needs to join forces with Monti in order to govern.
+It is likely that a fragmented result would mean Bersani needs to join forces with Monti in order to govern.

 What this would mean for Monti remains to be seen.
 When he entered the race he said he aimed to remain prime minister and virtually ruled out the idea of serving as a minister under anyone else.
 But his many supporters will hope that he can swallow his pride and agree to serve as economy minister.